Irrigation CONSULTING & Design Services

 Applied technologies include rain sensors, soil moisture sensors, smart controllers and central control programs.
 Used together they ensure landscape owners achieve superior water-management effectiveness and long-term savings on water costs.

-Rain sensors are small units wired into an irrigation systems to detect rainfall and override the scheduled watering cycle when rainfall is adequate.
+Rain sensors are small units wired into an irrigation system to detect rainfall and override the scheduled watering cycle when rainfall is adequate.
 Moisture sensors are positioned in-ground, at root level and send daily data on soil/root moisture to a system controller to help manage watering activity.
 Smart controllers act as “the brain” controlling daily irrigation system operation.
 They receive data from local weather stations and adjust watering times/frequency based on daily weather data.

 Central control programs enable Water in Motion to remotely monitor and control and report on outdoor water systems – or help third party professionals provide the service for their clients.